Youth Leadership and the Future of Peace and Security

 Work on youth, peace and security produced during the DECRA fellowship

-I will provide updates on the research and outputs from the work as the project progresses.
+I will provide updates on the research and outputs from the work as the project progresses and publications come out after it has concluded

 Berents, H. 2022.
 ‘Power, Partnership, and Youth as Norm Entrepreneurs: Getting to UN Security Council Resolution 2250 on Youth, Peace, and Security‘, Global Studies Quarterly, online first.
 [Open-access]